Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Tekonsha 3040-P brake control wiring adapter takes the guesswork out of getting the right wires to link your vehicle’s brake control with that of your trailer’s.
 You can use this product to connect your Tekonsha P3 with the following Toyota trucks: Lexus LX470 (2003-2007), Lexus GX470 (2003-2009), Lexus GX460 (2010-2015), Lexus LX570 (2008-2011, 2013-2015), Tacoma (2007-2015), and Tundra (2003-2014).

 The harness and controller combo can also work with the following Toyota SUVs: Sequoia (2003-2020), Land Cruiser (2003-2011, 2013-2015), and 4Runner (2003-2013).
 The wiring harness can also work with other proportional brake controllers of Tekonsha like the Primus IQ or its time-delayed products such as the Tekonsha PowerTrac 39523.
+If you’re interested in specifically Tekonsha products, there’s the P2 Prodigy Brake Control and Wiring Harness package as well for certain Toyota and Lexus models.
+The Prodigy P2 is a proportional trailer brake controller that automatically syncs with the braking movement and deceleration of the tow vehicle.
+Along with the Prodigy P2’s convenient brake control Tekonsha also includes advanced safety features to prevent any vehicle or trailer damage and to give users peace of mind.
 The best transmission jack is another must have accessory for the road.

 Award: Best Quality